grnet/ganetimgr/README.md

 ## Analytics Setup

-If installing for the first time do not forget to copy `templates/analytics.html.dist` to `templates/analytics.html`.
+If installing for the first time do not forget to alter `templates/analytics.html` to suit your needs.

-If you do not wish to use analytics, leave this file empty.
+If you do not wish to use analytics, leave this file intact (it is commented with Django template comments).

 Set your prefered (we use piwik) analytics inclussion script in templates/analytics.html:
 Eg.